 Likewise, if the desk-bound sponsor is sent overseas on a work assignment and the visa holder goes too, that won’t be fatal to the next application so long as they don’t move out of the UK lock, stock and barrel.

-I recently assisted a client who had spent many months continuously at her seriously unwell father’s bedside.
+One of my clients had spent many months continuously at her seriously unwell father’s bedside.
 He and my client, who was two years into her spouse visa, had always had a unique bond — his eyes literally lit up when she was with him.
 The doctor described in a letter the positive effect that seeing his daughter had on her father in those final months.
 We also submitted evidence to show that my client’s husband and children were still in the UK, working and attending school, and waiting for her to return home.

 Thankfully, as hideous as our immigration system can be at times, I am always confident that real life situations such as these won’t cause families to be split apart as long as the case is prepared and presented carefully.